krahets/hello-algo/docs-en/chapter_array_and_linkedlist/array.md

 ### Inserting Elements

 Array elements are tightly packed in memory, with no space available to accommodate additional data between them.
-Illustrated in Figure below, inserting an element in the middle of an array necessitates shifting all subsequent elements back by one position to create room for the new element.
+Illustrated in Figure below, inserting an element in the middle of an array requires shifting all subsequent elements back by one position to create room for the new element.

 ![Array Element Insertion Example](array.assets/array_insert_element.png)